Full time PhD Studentships now available – closing date NOON 11 April 2019

 Enquiries about PhD studies may be sent to Chris Mitchell, PhD tutor at email@example.com.

-Potential PhD topics in Cognition
+Potential PhD topics in Cognition and Social Cognition

 For effective navigation, it is essential that we are able to keep track of our location and orientation in space.
 How exactly humans and other animals do this is hotly debated, and this project will aim to shed more light on this process.
 We will examine how people navigate in real and virtual environments in order to determine how we use different kinds of information to find our way.
 For instance, people might use distinctive landmarks and boundaries as a guide to position.
-We might also use visual and self-motion cues to maintain a record of our movements, so that we know where we are in relation to where we have come from.
+We might also use visual and self-motion cues to maintain a record of our movements so that we know where we are in relation to where we have come from.
 This project will examine how we learn to find our way around, how different kinds of information interact with one another, and whether our movements are guided by internal maps of the external world.

-Category Learning Andy Wills
+Category Learning Professor Andy Wills

 Categories are the fundamental building blocks of thought, but how do we acquire new categories?
 A currently popular view is that our brain contains two or more competing (or cooperating) processes; for example explicit rules and implicit similarity, or prototypes and exemplars.
 Yet, the evidence securely in support of such multi-process views is limited, particularly in light of recent re-evaluations of some of the key empirical results.
 Another problem is that the relative adequacy of the various formal (mathematical) theories of category learning has not been systematically investigated.
-The aim of this project is to advance both the empirical and the theoretical work in this area.
+The aim of this project is to advance both the empirical and theoretical work in this area.

 Source errors in recall.
-Tim Hollins
+Professor Tim Hollins

 Memory errors often involve confusions about the source of an event – people report reading what they saw on TV, witnessing what they heard in conversation, or confusing yesterday’s dinner with what they ate the day before.
 Why do such confusions occur?
 Two steps are involved.
 First the wrong memory has to come to mind (selection), and then it has to be wrongly accepted (monitoring).
 To date, the study of such errors has been dominated by source-monitoring paradigms using recognition memory tests, but these neglect the role of selection (because the experimenter provides the item).
 Consequently, this PhD will attempt to develop recall-based paradigms to test the joint role of selection and monitoring in recall.